libdebug/libdebug/README.md

 }
 ```

 We've also published a poster on libdebug.
-If you use libdebug in your research, you can cite the following paper:
+If you use libdebug in your research, you can cite the associated short paper:
 ```bibtex
 @inproceedings{10.1145/3658644.3691391,
 author = {Digregorio, Gabriele and Bertolini, Roberto Alessandro and Panebianco, Francesco and Polino, Mario},